cleverage/streamed-zip-archive/README.md

 - `tee`: should be always available with unix systems
 - `realpath`: GNU's coreutils version (not by default with Alpine !)

+You can use this lib if you have for example :
+- a streamed input, or a raw string
+- only need to create a temporary zip with will be downloaded on the fly
+- high storage constraint (low space, or the need to with nothing on the hard drive)

 ## Installation

 Install `zip` on your OS.